DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish.md

 > [!lore]+ **Who is Lysa?**
 >
 > “Lysa’s” true identity is Baba Lysaga, the swamp-witch of <span class="citation">Chapter 10: The Ruins of Berez (p.
 161)</span>.
 Fiona’s story is true—as a young woman, she ran from home and found refuge with Baba Lysaga.
 For six months, she joined the ranks of Lysaga’s witches-in-training, many of whom now serve at Strahd’s pleasure in <span class="citation">K56.
 Cauldron</span> (p.
 72) in Castle Ravenloft.
-During this time, Fiona struggled beneath Lysaga’s tutelage to “hear the voice” of Mother Night, a task that she ultimately never achieves.
+During this time, Fiona struggled beneath Lysaga’s tutelage to “hear the voice” of Mother Night, a task that she ultimately never achieved.
 >
 > Upon learning of her family’s death, Fiona chose to return to Vallaki to claim her birthright.
 Baba Lysaga did not take the news well, and warned Fiona that her departure would be treated as a personal betrayal—and that she would be banished from Berez forevermore for her choice.
 Fiona returned to Vallaki nonetheless, taking the small grimoire that Baba Lysaga had given her as a memento of her studies.
 >